Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Identifying GACE via Bridge Functions

 \subsection{Learning Bridge Functions from Observed Data}

-\cref{assump: existence-bridge} defines the bridge functions in terms of conditional moment equations\footnote{\Cref{eq: bridge-U-q,eq: observed-bridge-q} do not exactly fall into the usual conditional moment equation framework \citep[\eg,][]{AiChunrong2003EEoM}, since they involve unknown density functions $f(A \mid U, X), f(A \mid W, X)$, respectively.
-We still call it a conditional moment equation for simplicity, but estimating $q_0$ does require more care.
-See discussion below \cref{lemma: est1-motivate}.} given the unobserved confounders $U$, so we cannot use it directly to learn the bridge functions from the observed data.
-Neverthelss, the following lemma shows that the bridge functions also satisfy analogous conditional moment equations based on only observed data. \begin{lemma} Under \cref{asm:whole_assm,assump: existence-bridge}, any $h_0 \in \Hbbb_0$ and $q_0 \in \Qbbb_0$ satisfy that
+\Cref{def: bridge} defines bridge functions in terms of conditional moment equations\footnote{\Cref{eq: bridge-U-q,eq: observed-bridge-q} do not exactly fall into the usual conditional moment equation framework \citep[\eg, ][]{AiChunrong2003EEoM}, since they involve unknown density functions $f(A \mid U, X), f(A \mid W, X)$, respectively.
+We still call them conditional moment equations for simplicity, but estimating $q_0$ does require more care.
+See \cref{sec: strategy1}.} given the unobserved confounders $U$, so we cannot directly use it to learn the bridge functions from the observed data.
+Nevertheless, the following lemma shows that the bridge functions also satisfy analogous conditional moment equations based only on observed data. \begin{lemma} Under \cref{asm:whole_assm}, any $h_0 \in \Hbbb_0$ and $q_0 \in \Qbbb_0$ satisfy

 \end{lemma}

 The conditional moment equations in \cref{eq: observed-bridge-h,eq: observed-bridge-q} give rise to the following alternative sets of functions that we can possibly learn from observed data, whose elements we call \emph{observed} bridge functions: